 We look for the most active & best members of the Tindie community, and invite them to join.
 There isn't a selection process or form to fill out.
 The only way to become a Tindarian is by being a nice & active member of the Tindie community!

-We are a very small team of passionate makers incubated in the prestigious Indian academic institute - IIT Kanpur.
+We are a team of passionate makers, incubated in the prestigious Indian academic institute - IIT Kanpur.
 We've co-developed the pedestrian navigation technology with the leading European university KTH Royal Institute of Technology, Stockholm.

 The shoe-sensor was initially developed as part of a joint Indo-Swedish Govt sponsored project for the development of fire-fighters' positioning system.
 KTH from Sweden and IISc from India were the main participants.
 We undertook some part of the research with them and now commercializing part of the outcome.

-We've distributed initial version of shoe-sensors to industrial and academic researchers in 21 countries.
+We've distributed different versions of shoe-sensors to industrial and academic researchers in 25+ countries, making it a well established product portfolio.
 Got many repeat orders and gained fan following.
 The technology has won prestigious innovation awards as well.

 *oblu* is our humble attempt to take such a niche indoor navigation technology to masses for diverse applications.
 We invite you to be a part of our mission in democratizing the technology !